Alikme/exam/README.md

 ### EXAM Documentation

 * Cloning this git repository
-* Creating branch, branch name should be your student number
+* Creating branch, branch title should be your student number
 * Open project in Intellij idea
 You are going to develop:
    * library user system